Get started on your health and wellness journey

-Podiatry is the diagnosis and treatment of disorders of the foot and lower leg.
-Podiatrists are responsible for treating these disorders, which are often painful and debilitating.
-They are also concerned with ensuring that mobility and independence is retained.
+A podiatrist is a medical specialist who is responsible for the treatment of the disorders and illnesses affecting the foot and the lower leg.
+These disorders are often painful and debilitating.
+Also, they are concerned with ensuring that independence and mobility is retained.

-As well as the treatment of foot problems, podiatrists also implement risk prevention strategies, provide prophylactic treatment (which delays or minimizes the need for hospitalization and/or invasive treatment), and come up with therapeutic care plans that are designed to maximize mobility and the patient’s level of activity.
+Apart from the treatment of foot problems, a podiatrist also implements strategies on risk prevention, provides prophylactic treatment which helps in delaying or minimizing the need for hospitalization or invasive treatment, and comes up with therapeutic care plans designed to maximize mobility and the level of activity of the patient.

-Podiatry can be used in the treatment of the following conditions:
+Podiatrists help in the treatment of the following foot-related conditions:

 If you're looking for a rewarding career in health care, consider becoming a podiatrist.